-2 Notes to the Financial Statements of SID Bank
+2 Notes to t SID Bank

-Sections 1.1 to 1.5 of the financial report present the financial position of SID Bank as at 31 December 2022, profit or loss of SID Bank for the 2022 financial year, other comprehensive income of SID Bank for the 2022 financial year, changes in equity of SID Bank for the 2022 financial year and cash flows of SID Bank for the 2022 financial year.
+Sections 1.1 to 1.5 of the financial report present the financial position of SID Bank as at 31 December 2022, profit or loss of SID Bank for the 2022 financial year, other comprehensive income of SID Bank for the 2022 financial year, changes in equity of SID Bank for the 2022 financial year and cash flows of SID Bank for the 2022 financial year and cash flows of SID Bank for the 2022 financial year.
 Figures for the position as at 31 December 2021 and for the 2021 financial year are disclosed in the aforementioned financial statements for the purposes of comparison.